aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 ## Disable CCR in the console

-In the console, use either of the two following methods to disable CCR on your service(s): split the services or delete one of them.
+In the console, use either of the two following methods to disable CCR on your services, split the services or delete one of them.

 ### Split the services